 3. Professional Activity:

-1. publications, exhibits, performances.
+1. publications, exhibits, and performances.

 2. Grant proposals.